Jeff-Bouchard/hub.docker.com/NETWORK-ARCHITECTURE.md

 *   I2P garlic routing mixes traffic
 *   Variable packet sizes and timing

-**Result**: Correlating entry/exit traffic becomes extremely difficult
+**Result**: Correlating entry/exit traffic should become more difficult in practice, but no anonymity proof is claimed.

 ### Timing Attack